Working Farms Please Leash Your Pet

 The long term goal is to have a continuous trail running from the City of Courtenay all the way north to the Oyster River.
 A bridge across the Tsolum River is needed to link the Tsolum North and Tsolum South trail sections as well as a few more sections of trail north of Spike Road to connect with the Macauley Road trail across Hamm Road.

-This is a multi-use trail, heavily used by horse riders, cyclists and walkers.
+This is a multi-use trail popular with horse riders, cyclists, runners and walkers.
 Bikers should call out to walkers and equestrians to warn them of their approach.
 Trail users are asked to give way to farm vehicles when necessary as the trail passes by many active farms.